Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Tracking and adaptation with two regulated variables

 Figure \ref{2DLearning}D illustrates a numerical search over random graphs and random initial conditions around a locally stable fixed point.
-In every case, the initial conditions converge to the fixed point, suggesting that the basins of attraction for these fixed points extend throughout the entire domain sampled, implying that the fixed points are globally stable (see SI Figure \ref{SI_HighdimensionalStabilityVars} for larger sampling regions).
-Although rigorously proving global stability is challenging, it is plausible due to the fact that the nullclines are significantly limited by the non-equilibrium thermodynamic constraint.
-Specifically, the uniqueness of the isolated fixed points ensures that no two nullclines can intersect more than once (see SI Methods for a proof of unique intersections), preventing the formation of saddle points with unstable manifolds (Figure \ref{2DLearning}E) \cite{perko2013differential, izhikevich2007dynamical}.
-Furthermore, the constraint on the monotonicity of the observables ensures that the nullclines intersect any vertical or horizontal line in $\ba$ space at most once.
+In every case, the initial conditions converge to the fixed point, suggesting that the basins of attraction for these fixed points extend throughout the entire domain sampled, implying that the fixed points are globally stable.
+While rigorously proving global stability in two dimensions is challenging, we argue that it is plausible due to the fact that the nullclines are significantly limited by the non-equilibrium thermodynamic constraints.
+Specifically, the uniqueness of the isolated fixed points ensures that no two nullclines can intersect more than once (see Appendix \ref{App:UniqueFixed} for a proof of unique intersections), preventing the formation of saddle points with unstable manifolds (Figure \ref{2DLearning}E) \cite{perko2013differential, izhikevich2007dynamical}.
+Furthermore, the constraint on the monotonicity of the observables ensures that the nullclines intersect any vertical or horizontal line in $\bL$ space at most once.
 This precludes the formation of unstable limit cycles around the stable fixed point.
 These restrictions on the formation of unstable structures suggest that the two-dimensional dynamics, which in general are significantly more constrained than three-dimensional systems \cite{ott2002chaos}, are globally stable as observed numerically.
-Thus, although simultaneously modifying two driving forces can result in incorrect sign estimates $S_{a1}$ and $S_{b1}$ in certain regions of $\ba$ space, the topologically simple structure of the nullclines, enforced by the non-equilibrium thermodynamic constraint, ultimately guarantees the global stability of the local feedback dynamics.
+Thus, although simultaneously modifying two driving forces can result in incorrect sign estimates $S_{a1}$ and $S_{b1}$ in certain regions of $\bL$, the topologically simple structure of the nullclines, enforced by the non-equilibrium thermodynamic constraint, appears to ultimately guarantee global stability of the local feedback dynamics.